opengapps/opengapps/README.md

 ./download_sources.sh
 ```

-To build PA GApps for all platforms and all android releases:
+To build Open GApps for all platforms and all android releases:
 ```
 make
 ```
-To build PA GApps for a specific android release on a specific platform,
+To build Open GApps for a specific android release on a specific platform,
 define both the platform and the API level of that release, seperated by a dash.
 A (most widely used) example:
 ```